erizov/Professor/semester_14/lecture_102_community_management/knowledge_sharing/univer.en.md

 ## Algorithm Definition

-Knowledge Sharing is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Community Knowledge Sharing is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Knowledge Sharing is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Community Knowledge Sharing works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science